Birds

 An American Flamingo with bright pink feathers and long legs wading in shallow water.

-The American Flamingo Is Famous For Its Bright Pink Plumage And Elegant Stance.
-Its Exceptionally Long Neck Is Perfectly Adapted For Filter Feeding In Shallow Lagoons And Saltwater Flats By Dipping Its Head Upside Down The Flamingo Strains Algae Crustaceans And Plankton From The Water.
+The American Flamingo Is One Of The Most Striking Long Neck Bird Species Known For Its Bright Pink Feathers And Graceful Posture.
+Its Exceptionally Long Neck Is Perfectly Designed For Filter Feeding In Shallow Lagoons And Saltwater Flats By Dipping Its Head Upside Down The Flamingo Separates Algae Crustaceans And Plankton From The Water With Ease.

 Ardea cinerea